Char D1: Last fights

 Parade of D1 tanks in Tunis, May 1943.

 Under the armistice conditions, France was in principle allowed to keep its remaining (in fact 106) Char D1s in North-Africa.
 However pure tank units, such as the tank battalions, had to be disbanded and only 62 tanks were divided among 2 and 4 Chasseurs d'Afrique, about forty and twenty respectively plus two tanks for driver training.
 This posed a problem for 5e Chasseurs that still possessed the twenty clandestine vehicles; only 86 vehicles had been reported.
 When the Italian armistice control commission visited, these tanks were successfully hidden behind the stable for mad horses.

 During Operation Torch, the tanks of the 2 Chasseurs d'Afrique fought near Oran against American M3 Stuarts of 1st Armored Regiment (1st Armored Division) and M3 Gun Motor Carriages of the 601st Tank Destroyer Battalion.
 One M3 GMC and one Stuart were destroyed but 14 D1s were lost.
 The French troops rejoined the Allies on 10 November.
 The remaining Char D1s were concentrated into the Light Mechanized Brigade and fought during the Battle of Kasserine Pass.
-On this occasion even a Panzerkampfwagen IV was destroyed by Char D1 fire, which was quite a feat given the poor anti-armour capacity of the 47 mm SA34 gun.
+On this occasion even a Panzerkampfwagen IV was destroyed by Char D1 fire, which was quite a feat given the poor anti-armour capacity of the 47 mm SA 34 gun.
 Pictures show that in this period the radio frame had been removed.
 In March 1943, all seventeen surviving Char D1s were phased out in favour of the British Valentine tank.
 Today not a single Char D1 survives; the only extant related vehicle is one "NC27" in Sweden.